Control & Treatment of Worms in Chickens

 WORM PREVENTION/CONTROL BEST PRACTICES

-The best way to avoid having to concern yourself with de-worming chickens is to keep the birds healthy.
-A healthy chicken can control a reasonable load of worms in its digestive tract.
+The best way to avoid having to concern yourself with a worm over-load is to keep the birds healthy; a healthy chicken can control a reasonable load of worms in its digestive tract.

 - DO feed chickens properly.
-Limit treats to 5% of their daily diet and don’t add ingredients to a quality commercial ration because doing so dilutes the carefully calculated nutritional balance in the feed.
+Limit treats to 5% of their daily diet, if any, and don’t add items to a quality commercial ration as doing so dilutes the carefully calculated nutrient balance in the feed.